+Misstatements due to fraud or error

+Financial statement impac

+Misstatements that occur in relation to the risk of fraud due to management override could affect a number of areas of the financial statements.

-Misstatements due to fraud or What is the risk?
-What will we do? error Financial statement impact As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
+What is the risk?

+As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.

 We identify and respond to this risk on every audit engagement.

+Covid-19 update: No change to our original assessment at this stage.
+We will discuss with management what steps were taken to maintain a robust control environment during the disruption

-Inquire of management about risks of fraud and the controls put in place to address those risks.
-Understand the oversight given by those charged with governance of management's processes over fraud.
-Consider of the effectiveness of management's controls designed to address the risk of fraud.
-Perform mandatory procedures regardless of specifically identified fraud risks, including: Testing the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements Misstatements that occur in Assessing accounting estimates for evidence of management bias, and
+- Inquire of management about risks of fraud and the controls put in place to address those risks. - Understand the oversight given by those charged with governance of management's processes over fraud. - Consider of the effectiveness of management's controls designed to address the risk of fraud.

+Perform mandatory procedures regardless of specifically identified fraud risks, including:

-• Evaluating the business rationale for significant unusual transactions.
+- Testing the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements - · Assessing accounting estimates for evidence of management bias, and - Evaluating the business rationale for significant unusual transactions.